CNAC Meeting Minutes for December 17, 2012

 The CNAC made observations and recommendations.

-- Superintendents and Chief Business Officers should be targeted for education on this issue, as well as Food Service Directors.
+- Superintendents and Chief Business Officials should be targeted for education on this issue, as well as food service directors.

 - Whistleblowers must be protected.